-Jake Diebler spent two seasons as an assistant coach at Valparaiso University before moving to Columbus in the summer of 2013 to become the video coordinator for the Buckeyes.
-He completed his fourth year overall as a member of the Valparaiso men's basketball coaching staff in 2013 after helping guide Valpo to the Horizon League regular-season title in 2011-12.
+Jake Diebler, now in his fourth season with the Buckeyes, spent two seasons as an assistant coach at Valparaiso University before moving to Columbus in the summer of 2013 to become the video coordinator for the Buckeyes.
+He completed his fourth year overall as a member of the Valparaiso men’s basketball coaching staff in 2013 after helping guide Valpo to the Horizon League regular-season title in 2011-12.

 Diebler spent one season as director of basketball operations and one as a student assistant following his playing career with the Crusaders.

 In Diebler’s first season as a full-time assistant coach, he was part of a staff which helped lead Valparaiso to 22 wins and the regular-season championship, the first by Valpo since joining the Horizon League.
 Diebler also helped the Crusaders to a berth in the 2012 Postseason National Invitational Tournament.